 From the second week to the fifth, you’ll be able to sit but without direct pressure on your buttocks.
 You can do this by rolling up a swimming noodle in a bath towel and putting it under your thighs, so the majority of the pressure is on your thighs.
 If you must drive during this time, you can do so for 30 minute stretches.

-You’ll wear a compression garment for six weeks.
+You’ll wear a compression garment for six weeks following your augmentation.
 The garment, which we’ll give you, looks like a one-piece bathing suit with the buttocks cut out.

 When you can go back to work